openmusic-project/OM-SuperVP/README.md

 # om-supervp

-This library allows to use sound analysis and processing kernel SuperVP in OM/o7 visua programs.
+This library allows to use sound analysis and processing kernel SuperVP in OM/o7 visual programs.

 It does not incluse SuperVP, which must be installed separately and located in the SuperVP section of o7 Preferences/Libraries tab